Hasan-al-Mashruf/wedding-photography/README.md

-# Getting Started with Create React App
+# Wedding website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was functionalized using Mern tech

-## Available Scripts
+##  Website details

-In the project directory, you can run:
+Live link

 ### `npm start`